Events and workshops

 A range of measures and programs to support farmers and rural communities in drought-affected regions in South Australia are available.
 If you would like to add your event, program or grant to this page please email information to PIRSA.Recovery@sa.gov.au

-More help for farmers and farming families, including financial, health and wellbeing and farming advice, can be found on the SA Guide for Drought Assistance () or on the following pages:
+More help for farmers and farming families, including financial, health and wellbeing and farming advice, can be found on the South Australian Guide for Drought Assistance () or on the following pages:

 Empowering our Communities Grants – Country SA Primary Health Network

 Country SA Primary Health Network (PHN) has released its Empowering our Communities SA grants – with funding now available for individuals, organisations and/or community groups who are interested in hosting community-led well-being events or activities in drought affected communities in South Australia.

 The first step for anyone who is interested in finding out more or interested in applying for a grant MUST register via Tenderlink first.

 Once you register you will be able to download the relevant guidelines and application form for the Empowering our Communities SA Grants.